Silent Hill (video game): Design

-Development of Silent Hill began in September 1996.
+Development of Silent Hill began in September 1996 with 15 people working on the game over 2.5 years.
 The game was created by Team Silent, a group of staff members within the Konami Computer Entertainment Tokyo studio.
 Konami aimed to produce a game that would be successful in the United States, which led to a Hollywood-like atmosphere for Silent Hill.
 According to composer Akira Yamaoka, the developers were uncertain about how to proceed with the project.
 As time passed, both the personnel and management of Konami lost faith in the game, and the members of Team Silent increasingly felt like outsiders.
 Despite the profit-oriented approach of the parent company, the developers of Silent Hill had considerable artistic freedom, as the game was produced in an era of lower-budget 2D titles.
 Eventually, the development staff decided to disregard Konami's initial plan and instead create a game that would appeal to the emotions of players.

 To achieve this, the team introduced a "fear of the unknown" as a psychological type of horror.
 The plot was intentionally made vague and occasionally contradictory to leave its true meaning in the dark, encouraging players to reflect on unexplained elements.
 Director Keiichiro Toyama created the game's scenario, while programmer Hiroyuki Owaku wrote the text for the riddles.
-Toyama, who did not have much experience with horror movies, was influenced by UFOs, the occult, and the films of David Lynch, which affected the game's development.
+Toyama, who did not have much experience with horror movies, was influenced by UFOs, the occult, and the works of David Lynch, which affected the game's development.
 Toyama questioned Konami's decision to appoint him as director, as he had never directed a game before Silent Hill.

 The localization company Latina International translated the script into English.
 The town of Silent Hill is an interpretation of a small American community as imagined by the Japanese team, drawing inspiration from Western literature, films, and depictions of American towns in European and Russian culture.
 The game's joke ending was inspired by a suggestion box created to find alternative explanations for the events in Silent Hill.